YueanGu/starter-hugo-academic/content/home/research.md

     date_start: '2021-01-01'
     date_end: ''
     description:
-    #description: |2-
+    #description: |3-
         Designed a testboard system for a clock-data-recovery chip using Altium Designer.
         * Calculated the characteristic impedance of transmission line to decrease the reflection and increase the transmission of the high frequency signals.
         * Modeled and simulated the differential coplanar waveguide on board, using Advanced Design System.
         * Chose a kind of low dropout regulator for the powerboard according to key parameters and used multiple decoupling capacitors to depress the current ripple.
+        Responsibilities include

 design:
   columns: '2'